quirozromero8-cmyk/quirozromero8-cmyk/README.md

 # 👋 Hi, I'm Tomas

-I'm a **Data Scientist with a strong background in Anthropology and logistics programs**.
-Experimenting with data analysis in social behavior.
+I'm a *Data Scientist with a strong background in Anthropology and logistics/program management.
+Experimenting with data analysis applied to social behavior.

 # Tools & Skills: